jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘But it’s no use now,’ thought poor Alice, ‘to pretend to be two people!
 Why, there’s hardly enough of me left to make one respectable person!’
-Soon her eye fell on a little glass box that was lying under the table; she opened it, and found in it a very small cake, on which the words ‘EATME’ were beautifully marked in currants.
+Soon her eye fell on a little glass box that was lying under the table; she opened it, and found in it a very small cake, on which the words ‘EAT ME’ were beautifully marked in currants.
 ‘Well, I’ll eat it,’ said Alice, ‘and if it makes me grow larger, I can reach the key; and if it makes me grow smaller, I can creep under the door; so either way I’ll get into the garden, and I don’t care which happens!’